 When development teams adopt agile, product management is often caught off guard by the amount of work added to their already overflowing plate.
 Agile calls for new skills, and traditional staffing models do not typically accommodate the new product owner role.
 Given that most product managers are overworked, how can they manage these new activities to derive more value?

 The new brain science (social neuroscience, positive psychology, and imaging techniques) give us tools for understanding and enhancing the ability of men and women to work together.
-Companies like Deloitte & Touche and IBM have seen financial results including increased retention of women by training their managers to use gender intelligence.
+27

-Agile, as per books does not talk of role of manager but talks of a coach/facilitator.
-This article first explains the role of project manager in general in any industry and then tries to map it with the role of coach/facilitator in Agile.
-During this discussion, the article also tries to widen the scope of being a coach/facilitator.
+This article explains the role of project manager in general in any industry and then tries to map it with the role of coach/facilitator in Agile.
+14

 In this article, we propose a leadership and management framework that fits well with the current need for innovation and distributed decision-making.
 3